Stochastic homogenization of coarse-grained elliptic equations: Introduction

 In the definitions above we take the matrix norm to be the spectral norm.
 The normalizing constants in front are chosen so that~$(1-3^{-2t})\sum_{k=-\infty}^n 3^{2t(k-n)} = 1$, which implies by Proposition~\ref{p.cg.mat} that

 It is conceptually consistent that the coarse-grained ellipticity constants are bounded by the uniform ellipticity constants, but in calculations it is much easier to work without the normalizing constants.
 For this reason we will throughout the paper ignore the normalizing constants in~\eqref{e.lambda.def} and~\eqref{e.Lambda.def} and let most constants depend on~$s$ and~$t$.
+Finally, we extend the definitions~\eqref{e.lambda.def} and~\eqref{e.Lambda.def} to domains~$\cu_n$ with~$n\in\mathbb{R}$ in the natural way by taking a triadic decomposition at scales~$k$ such that~$3^k = 3^{n+j}$ for~$j \in (-\infty, 0] \cap \mathbb{Z}$.

 We can now state our assumptions fully.
 We assume that the law of the coefficient field~$\a$ is given by a probability measure~$\mathbb{P}$ on~$(\Omega,\mathcal{F})$ which satisfies:

 \begin{enumerate}[label=(\textrm{P\arabic*})] \item \emph{Stationarity with respect to~$\mathbb{Z}^d$ translations:} \end{enumerate}